 The goal of cost containment is to make the insurance scheme solvent and financially self-sustaining.
-As part of the benefits package, cost-containment methods can discourage unnecessary, wasteful spending so more funds are available for needed health care services.
-Some methods can promote quality; others can erode quality and must be closely monitored.
-Costs are incurred when implementing cost containment.
+As part of the benefits package, cost-containment methods can discourage unnecessary, wasteful spending so there are more funds for needed health care services.
+Some methods can promote quality, while others can possibly erode quality and must be closely monitored.
+There are costs incurred when implementing cost containment.
 Most methods are annoyances to beneficiaries and providers and require administrative systems and labor to implement.
-Policy makers must confirm that the cost-containment method saves more money than it costs to put the system in place, run it, and monitor compliance.
+Policy makers must confirm that the cost-containment method is saving more money than the cost of implementing and monitoring compliance with the method.

 The benefits package design process itself can contribute to cost containment.
-Figure 5.1 shows how many health insurance plans control costs through deductibles and copayments since these mechanisms control the tendency to overuse health services (moral hazard).
-These deductibles and copayments, however, may be unaffordable to the poorest groups.
+Many health insurance plans control costs through deductibles and co-payments (see fig. 4), as these mechanisms control the tendency to overuse health services (moral hazard).
+These deductibles and co-payments, however, may be unaffordable to the poorest groups.
 Some schemes set a ceiling on the benefits an individual may be paid within a given time frame, such as a year, although such maximums may leave beneficiaries at risk of catastrophic expenditures.
 Many insurers exclude expensive services such as organ transplants and dialysis.
 Insurers may cover only generic drugs, or use an essential drugs list.
 Clear and rational processes, based on evidence of cost effectiveness, should always be followed for modifying the benefits package and reviewing new interventions, products, and technologies for possible inclusion.